nautobot/helm-charts/docs/advanced-features/openshift-tips.md

             adaptSecurityContext: "auto"
 ```

 Disable security contexts for nautobot, beat, and workers.
 Add this section under `workers.beat`, `workers.default`, `nautobots.default` and `nautobot`.
-It may not be suitable to completely disable security contexts in your enviornment.
+It may not be suitable to completely disable security contexts in your environment.
 See the [kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) for further information on how to configure it implicitly.

 ```yaml
 workers: